fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_virtualwanlink.html.markdown

 * `http_agent` - String in the http-agent field in the HTTP header.
 * `http_match` - Response string expected from the server if the protocol is HTTP.
 * `dns_request_domain` - Fully qualified domain name to resolve for the DNS probe.
-* `interval` - Status check interval, or the time between attempting to connect to the server (1 - 3600 sec, default = 5).
+* `interval` - Status check interval, or the time between attempting to connect to the server.
+On FortiOS versions 6.2.0: 1 - 3600 sec, default = 5.
+On FortiOS versions 6.2.4-6.4.0: 500 - 3600*1000 msec, default = 500.
 * `probe_timeout` - Time to wait before a probe packet is considered lost (500 - 5000 msec, default = 500).
 * `failtime` - Number of failures before server is considered lost (1 - 3600, default = 5).
 * `recoverytime` - Number of successful responses received before server is considered recovered (1 - 3600, default = 5).